 Each HONU site includes beds and hygiene facilities, as well as the access to one meal per day.
 HONU also provides a space for social service partner organizations to provide on-site services, including assistance with identification, housing navigation, as well as legal and medical services.

-REFERRAL INFORMATION: To refer an individual to the POST/HONU, call the 24/7 intake line at (808) 768-4668 to complete a short telephone screening.
+REFERRAL INFORMATION: To refer an individual to the HONU, call the 24/7 intake line at (808) 768-4668 to complete a short telephone screening.
 The phone number is used as the intake line for both HONU sites.
-Individuals referred to the POST/HONU must be ambulatory and be willing to transition to another emergency or transitional shelter facility at a later date.
+Individuals referred to the HONU must be ambulatory and be willing to transition to another emergency or transitional shelter facility at a later date.
 Please view the Daily Emergency Shelter Vacancy to see the number of available vacancies at HONU.